 - inability to concentrate headaches and restlessness

 Those symptoms can occur as soon as one hour after the individual has not had their last cigarette.
-The CAMH notes that it takes approximately two weeks, depending on the individual and the amount of nicotine they regularly consumed, to get over the worst of their nicotine addiction symptoms.
+The CAMH notes that it takes approximately two weeks, depending on the individual and the amount of nicotine they regularly consumed, to get over the worst of their addiction in nicotine symptoms.

-Diagnosis of Nicotine Addiction or Tobacco Use Disorder
+Diagnosis of Addiction In Nicotine or Tobacco Use Addiction

 The American Psychiatric Association has a “Bible” of sorts for diagnosing mental health issues, and nicotine is considered a mental health issue, like any other addiction.
 That “Bible” is called the DSM-V, Diagnostic and Statistical Manual of Mental Health Disorders, version five.
-In the DSM-V, the term for nicotine addiction is called Tobacco Use Disorder, and a diagnosis for this is noted by a number of symptoms.
-The DSM-V stipulates that two of the following symptoms must be noted in a 12-month period for nicotine addiction or tobacco use disorder to be diagnosed.
+In the DSM-V, the term for addiction in nicotine is called Tobacco Use Disorder, and a diagnosis for this is noted by a number of symptoms.
+The DSM-V stipulates that two of the following symptoms must be noted in a 12-month period for addiction in nicotine or tobacco use disorder to be diagnosed.

 - Tobacco or nicotine is consumed in high quantities or for long periods of time